Eric-McKinney/mint/log.md

     - Implement it recursively
 2. Issue 2 (env not storing copies)
     - Store copies, but I need to implement a copy\_expr\_tree function first

+---

+### June 4th, 2024

+Goals for today:
+- [ ] Write a few more tests or eval.c

+Notes:
+    - Development is going to be a lot slower except for weekends going forward because I'm working as an intern 9-5